CDC says many Americans can now go outside without a mask - WTMJ

 The CDC, which has been cautious in its guidance during the crisis, essentially endorsed what many Americans have already been doing over the past several weeks.

-The CDC guidance says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
-They also can go maskless in small outdoor gatherings with fully vaccinated people.
+The CDC says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
+They can also go maskless in small outdoor gatherings with fully vaccinated people.

 But from there, the CDC has differing guidance for people who are fully vaccinated and those who are not.